NextCenturyCorporation/itm-evaluation-client/README.md

   -h, --help            show this help message and exit --db                  Put the output in the MongoDB (ensure that the itm_dashboard docker container is running) and save a json output file locally inside itm_server/itm_mvp_local_output/
   --session [session_type [scenario_count ...]]
                         Specify session type and scenario count.
-Session type can be test, adept, or soartech.
-If you want to run through all available scenarios without repeating do not use the scenario_count argument
+Session type can be eval, adept, or soartech.
+If you want to run through all available scenarios without repeating do not use the scenario_count argument.
+Default: eval
   --eval                Run an evaluation session.
 Supercedes --session and is the default if nothing is specified.
 Implies --db.
 ```